Readers Question: What are the main problems of the current UK economic situation?

 Current account deficit

-The deterioration in the UK current account is a cause for some concern because it is occurring in a recession.
-Usually a recession leads to lower imports and an improvement in the current account.
-This deterioration in the current account suggests the UK could have declining international competitiveness, though it may also be a temporary situation related to Eurozone crisis.
+The deterioration in the UK current account is a cause for some concern because it is occurring – despite weak economic growth.
+Usually, low growth leads to lower imports and an improvement in the current account.
+This deterioration in the current account suggests the UK could have declining international competitiveness.
 More on current account deficit

 Some progress in poverty reduction was made in the 1990s and early 2000s, but there are still concerns of levels of poverty – especially after housing costs are included.